 You’re no doubt aware marketing is one of the most important aspects of business - it’s what brings in new consumers, turns first time buyers into repeat customers, and ultimately impacts revenue.

-There are so many avenues to consider when planning your marketing strategies in 2021, some that’ll cost you nothing but time, and others that can set you back a pretty penny but have the biggest impact long-term.
+There are so many avenues to consider when planning your marketing strategies, some that’ll cost you nothing but time, and others that can set you back a pretty penny but have the biggest impact long-term.

 For small businesses, choosing which routes to take can be the hard part, but have no fear, at takepayments we’ve taken the hassle out of the process and put together a comprehensive guide to marketing your small business on a budget.